 Safety is paramount here and depending on the severity of the stroke the person may need assistance of two physiotherapists and even potentially a standing aid.
 Try and get the person to stand independently with as little help as possible from your physiotherapists.
 Aim for 10 seconds and gradually build up from there.

 Parallel bars or support from a stand aid are extremely helpful for this one.
 Again, safety is key, and this should only be attempted by your physiotherapist.
 Aim for 10 steps and progress by gradually removing the amount of support to the point where walking is independent.

 Following a stroke, you may be wearing a sling to prevent subluxation of the shoulder.
 This is where the head of humerus (shoulder) drops down a little from the acromion (shoulder bone).
 Therefore, the shoulder should be moved with care to prevent subluxation.

-These exercises will be guided by your physiotherapist and medical team.
+These exercises will be guided by your physiotherapist.
 Some useful exercises to begin with would be passively (someone else moving the shoulder) in all directions.
 The person could also while sitting on firm surface start to put some weight through the affected arm.
 For example, by rolling a gym ball back and forth with support from the other hand.